-The 10-year change in groundwater levels presented in previous annual reports was replaced with a change in groundwater levels since WY 2008-2009.
-This comparison of current water levels to WY 2008-2009 is directly relevant to the SGMA sustainable management criteria as described in Section 8.
-The change in groundwater levels observed in the 14 wells with groundwater level data in both WY 2008-2009 and WY 2021-2022 in the Mission Creek Subbasin ranged from approximately 20.7 feet of increase in the north-central part of the Subbasin, 28 feet of decrease in the Mission Creek GRF area of the Subbasin, and an overall average increase of 7.4 feet across the Mission Creek Subbasin.
-Eliminating the localized declines near the Mission Creek GRF that result from temporary elevated water levels resulting from artificial recharge in 2005 and 2006, the average increase in groundwater levels since WY 2008-2009 in the remaining 12 wells across the Mission Creek Subbasin is approximately 10 feet.
-The increase in groundwater levels through much of the Mission Creek Subbasin results from a reduction in groundwater pumping and groundwater replenishment that began in 2002.
+Beginning with the WY 2021-2022 Annual Report, a 10-year change in groundwater levels was replaced with a change in groundwater levels since WY 2008-2009.
+This comparison of current water levels to WY 2008-2009 is directly relevant to the SGMA sustainable management criteria described in Section 8.
+The change in groundwater levels observed in the 14 wells with groundwater level data in both WY 2008-2009 and WY 2022-2023 in the Mission Creek Subbasin ranged from approximately 19.4 feet of increase in the north-central part of the Subbasin, 36.8 feet of decrease in the Mission Creek GRF area of the Subbasin, and an overall average increase of 4.9 feet across the Mission Creek Subbasin.
+Eliminating the localized declines near the Mission Creek GRF that result from temporarily elevated water levels resulting from artificial recharge in 2005 and 2006, the average increase in groundwater levels since WY 2008-2009 in the remaining 12 wells across the Mission Creek Subbasin is approximately 10.7 feet.
+The increase in groundwater levels through much of the Mission Creek Subbasin has resulted from a reduction in groundwater pumping and from groundwater replenishment that began in 2002.

-Figure ES-3 shows annual inflows, outflows, groundwater production, and 10-year and 20-year running average changes in groundwater storage in the Mission Creek Subbasin based on the updated Mission Creek Subbasin groundwater model water balance documented in the 2022 Alternative Plan Update and water balance information provided in the Mission Creek Subbasin annual reports starting in WY 2019-2020 (Wood, 2021).
+Figure ES-3 shows annual inflows, outflows, groundwater production, and 10-year and 20-year running average changes in groundwater storage in the Mission Creek Subbasin based on the updated Mission Creek Subbasin groundwater model water balance documented in the 2022 Alternative Plan Update and water balance information provided in the Mission Creek Subbasin annual reports starting in WY 2019-2020.
 The Mission Creek Subbasin inflows vary significantly from year to year due to the variability in mountain front recharge and imported water replenishment deliveries.
-Replenishment activities vary annually in response to imported water availability, ranging from approximately 7,895 AFY in WY 2017-2018 to 0 AFY in WY 2021-2022 and averaging approximately 2,956 AFY over the past five water years (WY 2017-2018 through WY 2021-2022).
-Years of high inflows correspond to wet years and high mountain front recharge or when increased SWP deliveries occurred.
+Replenishment activities vary annually in response to imported water availability.
+During the last five years (WY 2018-2019 through WY 2022-2023), replenishment ranged from approximately 0 AFY in WY 2021-2022 to 5,276 AFY in WY 2022-2023 and averaged approximately 2,433 AFY.
+Years of high inflows correspond to wet years and high mountain front recharge and/or when increased SWP deliveries occurred.
 Both the 10- and 20-year running average changes in groundwater storage have been relatively stable.
-The recent trend in the 10-year average shows a decline in storage because this shorter-term view does not include years of higher-than-average inflow in the early 2010s.
-The longer-term 20-year running average shows that the Mission Creek Subbasin has been in balance (i.e., no appreciable net change in storage) since 2013.
+In recent years, the trend in the 10-year average shows small declines in storage because this shorter-term view does not include years of higher-than-average inflow in the early 2010s.
+The longer-term 20-year running average shows that the Mission Creek Subbasin has been in balance (i.e., no appreciable net change in storage) since 2013 and in balance or slightly positive since 2006.